 Bolivia's President Anez has tested positive for coronavirus

-SANTIAGO: Bolivia's President Jeanine Anez said on Thursday that she has tested positive for the novel coronavirus.
+LA PAZ: Bolivia's President Jeanine Anez said on Thursday (Jul 9) she has tested positive for the novel coronavirus.

 Anez said in a tweet she was "well" and continuing to work while in isolation.
 "Together, we will come out of this," she said.